dthigpen/mcpy/README.md

 # import using standard python
 from mcpy_recurse import recurse
 ...
-with pack.recurse(ctx, some, args):
+with recurse(ctx, some, args):
-    pack.write('say Over and over')
+    yield 'say Over and over'
 ```

 ### Organize Complexity